varocketry/guitar-mastery-hub/public/lessons/lesson_038_major_key_integration_practice.md

 ---

-## ðŸŽ¸ FINAL THOUGHTS: THEORY MODULE 1 COMPLETE
+## 🎸 FINAL THOUGHTS: THEORY MODULE 1 COMPLETE

 ### You Are Now a Music Theorist